zuils/pokemon-tracker/README.md

 # Pokémon Tracker
 [Tracker Website](https://sekii.gitlab.io/pokemon-tracker)

 Project open to public so feel free to fork or add new maps for other game gens.
+If you want to use the project offline, download the source code and open the file called "index.html" with your browser.

+## If you want to modify the tracker
 Check the issues open to contribute at modifying the code. **There's a chance I won't accept code modifications if they add dependencies or increase the complexity of the project too much.**

 I will accept any merge request to add new trackers for either new games or existing ones.
 The way I design the trackers is by trying to keep the number of warps to a minimum.
 If you'd like to see more complete trackers, feel free to make and submit a new one and I'll most likely accept it.